samvera-labs/hydra-pbcore/README.md

 # HydraPbcore

-A Hydra gem that offers PBCore datastream definitions using OM, as well as some other convenience methods such as inserting xml templates into existing docments and reording your PBCore xml elements so that you can export complete, valid PBCore documents.
+A Hydra gem that offers PBCore datastream definitions using OM, as well as some other convenience methods such as inserting xml templates into existing documents and reordering your PBCore xml elements so that you can export complete, valid PBCore documents.

 ## Installation